 It is important that the approximation be good in order for the solution of the approximated problem to be close to the solution of the real problem.
 The $R^2$ of the approximation depends on the vector of model parameters.
-At the parameter estimates, the average of the $R^2$ across markets is 96.14%.
+At the parameter estimates, the average of the $R^2$ across markets is 96.14%, and the prices that maximize the approximated function are a very good approximation to the prices that maximize the true function.
+Specifically, tuition fees are identical because the caps are binding in both scenarios.
+With regards to skill rental rates, the average difference between the maximum of the approximated function and the maximum of the true function is 2.04 percent of the true maximum.